If there is one thing that gets better every year – it is the usability of digital devices.

-Once you have set up your Leadpages account, you will be directed to the default page which is the Landing Pages menu.
+Once you have set up your Leadpages account, you will be directed to the default page, which is the Landing Pages menu.
 The UI is clean and simple.
 To the left, we have all the menus.
 To the top are the tools to create a new item.
 Support features are present at the bottom.

 You can create a new landing page anytime with the button at the top.
-All current landing pages are displayed in the content body along with the conversation rate, unique visitors and total earnings.
+All current landing pages are displayed in the content body along with the conversation rate, unique visitors, and total earnings.
 You can filter the landing pages based on these.
 By clicking on the “Analytics” button, Leadpages will take you to a detailed analytics page for each landing page.

 There is no limit to the total number of unique visitors.

 This is one of Leadpages’s most powerful tools.
-You can choose to see the “Reset Analytics” button to wipe the slate clean or see the stats for a particular time period.
+You can choose to see the “Reset Analytics” button to wipe the slate clean or see the stats for a particular period.

 As of now, Leadpages considers every click on an assigned CTA button to be a “conversion”.
 However, this is not always an accurate measure.
-To assign conversion to other features, you will have to use third-party platform integrations as this is the only option provided by Leadpages.
+To assign conversions to other features, you will have to use third-party platform integrations as this is the only option provided by Leadpages.
 You can also change the view to graph form anytime.

 Each landing page can be assigned a different label and thus, you can filter them based on the campaign they are a part of.
 One thing I did notice is that Leadpages does not offer any beginner tutorials within the tool.
 Neither do they offer helpful pop-up tips?
 In some cases (lead magnets), there are links guiding you to a step-by-step tutorial in a new tab.

 If you do need help, you will have to use the “Need Help?” button to the right.
-Again, this is a general button and you will not have to search for your query amongst the answered questions in there.
+Again, this is a general button and you will not have to search for your query among the answered questions in there.

-It would be quite effective if Leadpages offered small pop-ups at least for first-time users at the right times.
+It would be quite effective if Leadpages offered small pop-ups, at least for first-time users at the right times.
 Now, let’s take a look at the other features under landing pages.
 A live chat is present at the bottom, even in the free trial version.

 Landing Page Editor